Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint2/index.md

 -  Walk through of the Stats Wales Back office

 ## What we’re planning to do this week
-- Plan user testing of the alpha prototype
+- Plan testing of our prototype with users
 - Automate infrastructure as code for publishing app
 - Terms of References
 - Disseminate the survey to the data publishers